 If the answer is "yes" to any of these questions, proceed with Step 2.
 If the answer to all these questions is "No," there is no justification for new work in the area at this time, and no need to apply the remaining criteria for prioritization.
-Standards older than five years for which there is no new information should be retained in the Forward Workplan (clearly separated within the table) for consideration at a later time.
+Standards older than five years for which there is no new information should be retained in a separate table in the Forward Workplan (or clearly separated within the table, as shown in the attached Forward Workplan) for consideration at a later time.
+[Note: this approach is consistent with the decisions made at CCFH45 - to not assign a numerical score for whether there is any new information that could be incorporated into a revised document (instead to indicate "yes" or "no") and to have a forward workplan that separates those documents for which there is new information from those for which there is not.
+(This separation does not seem to have been well implemented; In the Forward Workplan appended as Appendix VIII of Rep14/FH, those projects for which there was no new information were moved to the end of the table, but this was not carried through in subsequent years).]